-All freelancers, at one time or another, are faced with the “working with a friend or family member” situation.
+Nearly all freelancers, at one time or another, are faced with working with a friend or family member.
 You know, that friend who needs help with their website or a family member who needs a website, logo or brochure created.
 I like to call this the “warm zone.”

-This is very specifically, the point where the original “terms” of the working relationship change and additional work is periodically tacked on to the bottom line.
+Scope creep both ambiguous and yet, very specific.
+The point when the original project scope changes and additional work are progressively requested without an end and ultimately tacked on to the bottom line.
 Whether or not to charge for these services is of course, up to you but I can assure you, without setting a written agenda for the project, it may never end.
-You (the service provider) think that A, B & C are included, and ultimately it turns into A, B, C, D, E, F….
+You (the service provider) express A, B & C are included in the project, and ultimately it turns into A, B, C, D, E, F, and so on.
 You get the idea.

 Uncomfortable Pricing Terms

 This is always the hardest part of the “friends and family” working relationship.
-There’s this odd feeling of “how can I charge them this much if they are a friend or family member?” and on the other side, there might be a feeling of “I really hope they don’t charge me much because I am a friend or family member.”
+There’s this odd feeling of “how can I charge them this much if they are a friend or family member?” and on the other side, there might be a feeling of “I hope they don’t charge me much because I am a friend or family member.”
 Both are legitimate concerns and should be approached delicately.

 The thing to remember is that as a freelancer/service provider, you can accept or decline any project offer you want.
 If your gut tells you, deep inside, that working with a friend or family member is not a good idea, then go with your gut.
-You will eventually come to realize you’d rather the person be slightly annoyed that you rejected the project, than the potential for any animosity that could develop from working together.
+You will eventually come to realize you’d rather the person be slightly annoyed that you rejected the project than the potential for any animosity that could develop from working together.

 The bottom line?
 What’s the answer, you ask?
 There is no right or wrong answer.
-The only advice I can offer is to cover your ass, and treat all business as a business.
+The only advice I can offer is to cover your ass and treat all business as a business.

 That doesn’t mean you have to be ruthless, but it’s the best and easiest way to be fair, professional and successful.
 You will gain far more respect this way.